snoop2head/vanilla_javascript_youtube_practice/README.md

 ```

 - MVC is a pattern
-  - M: data
+  - Model: data (like models.py in Django)
-  - V: how does data look
+  - View: how does data look (like views in Django)
-  - C: function that looks for data.
+  - Controllers: function that looks for data.
 In this case, userRouter.
 - Routers only take care of urls
   - [Dividing video, global, user in order to separte urls](./routers)